 The Admissions Office of the School of Law is open Monday through Friday from 9:00 a.m. to 5:00 p.m., except on holidays.
 Information may be obtained by telephone during business hours.
+The number is (516) 560-5916.
+Please note that the telephone exchange 560- will become 463- on or about December 27, 1990.

-The number is (516) 463-5916.
-REQUIREMENTS FOR ADMISSION An applicant must be a graduate of an approved college or university and must file proof that he or she holds an accredited bachelor's degree after a course of study at that institution.
+REQUIREMENTS FOR ADMISSION

+An applicant must be a graduate of an approved college or university and must file proof that he or she holds an accredited bachelor's degree after a course of study at that institution.
 A student may, however, file for admission on the basis of three years of undergraduate work, provided that he or she is working toward a bachelor's degree and will have been awarded it prior to the start of lectures at the School of Law.
 No specific undergraduate course of study is required.

-Our most recent admissions data indicates that the Class of 1993, which entered the Law School in August 1991, had a Law School Admission Test median score of 39 and a cumulative undergraduate grade point average median of 3.2.
-It should be noted, however, that the LSAT and undergraduate record, although important, are not determinative.
-Other factors include the applicant's trend in grades, work experience or extracurricular activities, and recommendations.
-Factors other than the LSAT and undergraduate record are particularly significant for older applicants and for those whose history demonstrates educational disadvantage.
-The Class of 1993, which entered the Law School in August 1990, had 290 students in its entering class.
-Our records reflect that 13 of these students, or 4.48%, are no longer attending Hofstra.
-The Class of 1990, which entered Hofstra in August 1987, had 275 students in its entering class.
-Our records reflect that 16 of these students, or 5.82%, did not graduate from the Law School.
-ADMISSION PROCEDURE Applications for admission must be submitted on the Law School's official application form.
+ADMISSION PROCEDURE

+Applications for admission must be submitted on the Law School's official application form.
 Additional forms, such as the one found in this Catalogue, are also available from the School of Law, Hofstra University, Hempstead, New York 11550.

 The Law School will begin to accept applications for the fall semester from the first of October prior to the September in which an applicant seeks to be admitted.
 Applications are processed on a modified rolling admissions basis.
 Therefore, it is advisable to see to it that the application and related materials are completed as soon as possible.
 The deadline for filing applications is the fifteenth of April.
 Personal interviews are not part of the regular admissions process.
 We, however, do read personal statements submitted by applicants.
 In addition, we give substantial weight to recommendations from responsible people who know the applicant and who are prepared to vouch for him or her as a matter of personal judgment.

-The steps in the admission procedure are as follows: Send a completed application directly to the School of Law.
-Be sure to include the Law School Application - Matching Form.
-Complete the post cards and labels. - Include a check or money order in the amount of \$45, payable to the order of Hofstra University, in payment of the application fee.
-This fee is not refundable, is not credited toward tuition, and is not applicable toward the fee for the LSDAS. - Include a personal statement, which must be completed for the application to be processed. - Arrange for the School of Law to receive a completed evaluation form and one letter of recommendation.
-Additional references are not required, but are encouraged. - 5.
-Register with LSDAS and supply it with the data requested. - 6.
-Arrange to take the LSAT.
+The steps in the admission procedure are as follows:

+- 1. Send a completed application directly to the School of Law.
+Be sure to include the Law School Application Matching Form.
+Complete the post cards and labels. - 2.
+Include a check or money order in the amount of \$45, payable to the order of Hofstra University, in payment of the application fee.
+This fee is not refundable, is not credited toward tuition, and is not applicable toward the fee for the LSDAS. - 3.
+Include a personal statement, which must be completed for the application to be processed. - 4.
+Arrange for the School of Law to receive a completed evaluation form and one letter of recommendation.
+Additional references are not required, but are encouraged.

+- 5. Register with LSDAS and supply it with the data requested. - Arrange to take the LSAT.
 You need not wait until you have taken the LSAT to make formal application to the School of Law.
-Application forms for the LSAT are available at the Law School or can be obtained by writing directly Law Services Box 2000 Penn St.
+Application forms for the LSAT are available at the Law School or can be obtained by writing directly to: Law Services Box 2000 - Penn St.